arivictor/intentional-architecture-in-python/book/1-philosophy.md

 A solo developer doesn't need the coordination overhead of a large team.
 A startup doesn't need the safety mechanisms of an enterprise.
 A greenfield project doesn't need the compatibility layers of a legacy system.

 Good architecture emerges from honest assessment of the forces acting on your system.
-Time pressure might mean you defer certain abstractions until they're actually needed.
+Time pressure might mean you defer certain abstractions until they're needed.
 A small team might favor simplicity over theoretical purity because maintainability matters more than perfection.
 A regulated industry might demand audit trails and explicit boundaries that feel like overkill elsewhere.

-These constraints reveal what actually matters in your context.
+These constraints reveal what matters in your context.
 They force you to prioritize.
 They prevent you from over-engineering solutions to problems you don't have.
 They make you choose.

 The best architects don't fight constraints.
 They understand them, respect them, and use them to make better decisions.
 Constraints clarify.
 They tell you what you can afford to ignore and what you absolutely must get right.